-The Genesis Open kicks off its tournament week at The Riviera Country Club on Monday, February 11 with its Collegiate Showcase, featuring top collegiate players vying for an exemption into the 2019 Genesis Open field.
-The Collegiate Showcase tees off at 8 a.m.
+The Genesis Invitational kicks off its tournament week at The Riviera Country Club on Monday, February 15 with the Collegiate Showcase, the annual event featuring top collegiate players vying for an exemption into the 2021 Genesis Invitational field.
+The Collegiate Showcase begins at 9 a.m.

 As the field for the 2021 Genesis Invitational takes shape, the world’s best golfers once again have circled Riviera on their calendars.
 Let’s take a look at a few players who have accepted invitations to compete at Riviera during the 2021 tournament.

 As the field for the 2021 Genesis Invitational takes shape, the world’s best golfers once again have circled Riviera on their calendars.
 Let’s take a look at the players committed to the 2021 tournament who are past winners at Riviera or have won an elevated tournament.